delftwaves/swash-docs/docs/getting_started/tuto3/index.rst

 Now it's time to edit the command file.
 First, make a copy of ``wavbrk.sws``.
 (This file was created in the previous :ref:`tutorial <tuto2>`.)

-The following components need to be modified or added:
+Edit the copied file and modify or add:

 #.
 Specify two layers using the command ``VERT``.
 Click
    `here <https://swash.sourceforge.io/online_doc/swashuse/swashuse.html#dx1-32005>`_ for a more precise specification.
 #.
-Shorten the duration for computing the significant wave height from 20 min to 10 min (see command ``QUANT``).
+Shorten the duration for computing the significant wave height from 20 min to 10 min (look at keyword ``QUANT``).
 #.
-Shorten the simulation time from 30 min to 15 min (see command ``COMPUTE``).
+Shorten the simulation time from 30 min to 15 min (see keyword ``COMPUTE``).

 .. hint::